Buck Rogers: Planet of Zoom: Gameplay

+The game takes place in a pseudo-3D playfield, with the player's ship seen from behind as if it is flying into the screen.
+Enemies appear both in front of the player flying toward them, as well as behind flying past them and then typically turning around to attack again.
+The game is separated into sections in which a certain number of enemies have to be killed to advance, the remaining number shown as a bar graph in a fashion similar to Time Pilot.
+A second bar shows a timer that counts down at a steady rate; any time left in the bar becomes a bonus score when the section ends.

+The first section takes place in a trench reminiscent of the final attack on the Death Star in Star Wars.
+Enemies in the form of spaceships and hopping robots appear in the distance and approach the player, attempting to collide with them.
+The action then moves into sections in space, over a planet where the player has to fly between upright pylons, back to the trench, and other levels.
+This progression ends with a boss fight against a large ship where the player has to destroy the enemy's four engines while it launches attacking craft.
+The pattern of levels repeats after this.

 Reception

-Arcade version

 In the United States, it was among the thirteen highest-grossing arcade games of 1983.
-In Japan, Game Machine listed Zoom 909 on their June 1, 1985 issue as being the thirteenth most-successful upright/cockpit arcade unit of the month.
+In Japan, Game Machine listed it as the thirteenth most successful upright/cockpit arcade unit of May 1985.

 The arcade game received positive reviews from critics.
-American magazine Video Games gave it a highly positive review following its AMOA 1982 debut, ranking it the second best game of the show.
+American magazine Video Games gave it a highly positive review following its AMOA 1982 debut, calling it the second best game of the show.
 They called it a "gorgeous, 3-D game that deserves the" moniker "Space Turbo" with "high-quality graphics" and "fast and furious" action.
-They concluded, "Say goodbye to Galaga—shoot-'em-ups will be 3-D from now on."

 French magazine Tilt, in its May 1983 issue, rated the arcade game six out of six stars.
-British magazine Computer and Video Games also gave it a positive review, noting the behind-the-ship perspective, comparing the opening tunnel section to the Death Star battle in the film Star Wars (1977), and stating that anyone "who has enjoyed the" Buck Rogers "TV series will be interested to see just how it converts to the video screen!"
+British magazine Computer and Video Games also gave it a positive review, noting the behind-the-ship perspective, comparing the opening tunnel section to the Death Star battle in the film Star Wars, and stating that anyone "who has enjoyed the TV series will be interested to see just how it converts to the video screen!"

 Home conversions

 Michael Blanchet for Electronic Fun with Computers & Games reviewed the Coleco Adam version, stating: "After playing Buck Rogers a scant fifty times, I noticed an ever-increasing number of on-screen glitches.
-I can only presume they were caused by tape wear."
+I can only presume they were caused by tape wear".

-Dan Hallassey for Ahoy! reviewed the Commodore 64 and VIC-20 versions, stating: "Graphics and gameplay combine to make this an excellent and absorbing – though admittedly one-note – space game."
+Dan Hallassey for Ahoy! reviewed the Commodore 64 and VIC-20 versions, stating that "graphics and gameplay combine to make this an excellent and absorbing – though admittedly one-note – space game".